asmaa-ali2016/VMK-mer/README.md

 ### VMK-mer TEST CASES
-This tool was tested on the files of Chromosome 21, Chromosome 22 and Chromosome Y.
+This tool was tested on the files of Human Chromosome 01, 21, 22 and Y.
 You can download these files using the following commands:

 ```bash